 Figure 2.
-Average proportion of emerald ash borer in Cerceris fumipennis prey by year of detection.
-The first year EAB is detected at a site is year 0, the next year 1 etc.
+Average proportion of emerald ash borer in Cerceris fumipennis prey by year of detection, with the peak occurring at 4.05 years.
+The first year EAB is detected at a site is year 0, the next year 1 etc. Ribbon shows 95% confidence interval.